Table of Contents

 Not everyone wants to navigate the busy roads in Bali.
 The traffic can be overwhelming!

-If you’re feeling unsure, I would recommend a local beach tour to help you explore.
+If you’re unsure, I recommend a local beach tour to help you explore.
 Not only do you get an expert guide, but you also get the chance to meet like-minded travelers.

 Local tours offer a little extra safety and, in true Bali fashion, are great value for money.